Recommendations

 Senior Film Conservator

 After experiencing the stylistic flair of Call It Luck (1934), you are likely searching for more films that share its specific artistic vision.
-Unlock a new level of cinematic understanding with these Crime alternatives.
+Unlock a new level of cinematic understanding with these Comedy alternatives.

 A London taxicab driver cashes in on a big sweepstakes ticket and becomes the prey of a confidence-gang that sells him a nag of a cavalry horse on the claim that it is a brother to a current Derby winner.

-The influence of James Tinling in Call It Luck can be felt in the way modern Crime films handle stylistic flair.
+The influence of James Tinling in Call It Luck can be felt in the way modern Comedy films handle stylistic flair.
 From the specific lighting choices to the pacing, this 1934 release set a high bar for atmospheric immersion.

 View Details